American Fisher breaks 5,000-meter indoor world record in Boston

 The 27-year-old Fisher, who won bronze in both the 5,000 and 10,000m at last year's Paris Olympics, had broke the world indoor 3,000m record at the Millrose Games in New York on Saturday.

-Jimmy Gressier secured second place with a time of 12:54.92, improving his previous French national record in the event.
+Jimmy Gressier secured second place with a time of 12:54.92, breaking the European indoor record previously held by Spain's Alberto Garcia and also improving on his previous French national record in the event.